Talent.com

 • Participate in departmental and other meetings as requested.

-• Maintain inventory of equipment, tools and materials and report malfunctioning equipment, potential hazards, and supply needs to the Nurse Supervisor.
+• Maintain inventory of equipment, tools and materials and reports malfunctioning equipment, potential hazards, and supply needs to the Nurse Supervisor.

 • Perform other related duties as assigned.